2026 Winter Season

 Introducing the Cole Center, a new purpose-built stand-alone visitor center, the first cultural building by Architectural Digest’s AD100 designer Stephen Shadley.

-The building reorients visitors’ arrival to the site, embraces the Catskill Mountains, and references Thomas Cole’s 19th-century architectural designs.
+The building reorients visitors’ arrival to the historic campus, embraces the Catskill Mountains, and references Thomas Cole’s 19th-century architectural designs.

 Thomas Cole